Yaroslav Rushchyshyn: Early life and career

 Yaroslav Ivanovych Rushchyshyn was born on 29 October 1967 in the city of Lviv, then in the Ukrainian Soviet Socialist Republic within the Soviet Union.
-He has graduated from the Lviv University of Trade and Economics with a major in accounting, from the National University of Kyiv-Mohyla Academy with a MBA, and from Taras Shevchenko National University of Kyiv with a degree in law.
-He has additionally completed two certificate programmes in philosophy at the Ukrainian Catholic University.
-In addition to his native Ukrainian, he is fluent in English, Polish, and French, and is learning German.
+He graduated from the Lviv University of Trade and Economics with a major in accounting, from the National University of Kyiv-Mohyla Academy with an MBA, and from Taras Shevchenko National University of Kyiv with a degree in law.
+He additionally completed two certificate programmes in philosophy at the Ukrainian Catholic University.
+In addition to his native Ukrainian, he was fluent in English, Polish, and French, and was learning German.

 Rushchyshyn was a member of the Lvivshchyna Student Brotherhood from the organisation's founding, and was one of the Brotherhood's leading members during the 1990 Revolution on Granite.
 Rushchyshyn helped to organise protests by students at the Lviv University of Trade and Economics on 2 October 1990, as well as a student hunger strike, thus beginning the Revolution on Granite.

 Cultural and business activities

 Prior to and following the Revolution on Granite, Rushchyshyn began undertaking activities to benefit Ukraine's culture, including helping to organise the Vyvykh festivals in 1990 and 1992.
 Rushchyshyn, as well as fellow student leader Markian Ivashchyshyn worked as a producer for Ukrainian musicians throughout the 1990s, including Dead Rooster, Ruslana, and Okean Elzy.
 In 1993, together with several other fellow students and local artists, Rushchyshyn helped found the Dzyga Art Center.

-Rushchyshyn has also been active in the Ukrainian Greek Catholic Church, helping to reorganise Ukrainian Youth for Christ following Ukraine's independence.
-He has been declared an honourary senator at the Ukrainian Catholic University.
+Rushchyshyn was also active in the Ukrainian Greek Catholic Church, helping to reorganise Ukrainian Youth for Christ following Ukraine's independence.
+He was declared an honorary senator at the Ukrainian Catholic University.

-Rushchyshyn has compared his ideal vision for Lviv to British cities Oxford and Cambridge, and has called for greater investment into local education and culture.
-He is owner of Trottola JSC, a network of sewing factories based in Western Ukraine.
+Rushchyshyn compared his ideal vision for Lviv to the British cities of Oxford and Cambridge, and called for greater investment into local education and culture.
+He was owner of Trottola JSC, a network of sewing factories based in Western Ukraine.
 Along with other entrepreneurs, he protested against the tax authorities in Lviv Oblast, eventually becoming one of the members of the Council of Entrepreneurs in Lviv Oblast.